-Recovering any distribution network value "is appropriately dealt with outside the FiT payment" (VCEC 2012, 179).
+VCEC argued that recovering any distribution network value "is appropriately dealt with outside the FiT payment" (VCEC 2012, 179).
 Distribution network value should be compensated through an adjustment to the connection fee to take into account any reduction in the long run marginal cost of augmenting the distribution network as a result of the embedded generator being connected to the distribution.
-This would be consistent with the principles established in section 5 of the National Electricity Rules (NER).
-This may require a case-by-case assessment of network value (ACIL Tasman 2012, vii).
-For these reasons, avoided distribution network costs should not be included in the minimum FiT.
+This would appear to be consistent with the principles established in section 5 of the National Electricity Rules (NER).
+It may require a case-by-case assessment of network value